rmjjjt/futuro_cube_manual/installation-package.md

 # Installation packages

 Well, you have created super cool game with lots of nice sounds and you want to share it with others.
-So let us make it in the easiest way for them.
-Let us prepare installation package, that can be drag & drop in Rubik's Futuro Cube Suite.
+So let us make it in the most easiest way for them.
+Let us create installation package, that can be installed automatically with drag & drop in Rubik's Futuro Cube Suite.

 We will use as nice example RedKB's Rubik's cube app: [http://www.futurocube.com/score/?view=GAME&game\_id=39](http://www.futurocube.com/score/?view=GAME&game_id=39)

-From the same page you can download [installation package](http://isle.princip.cz/download/futurocube/games_library/Rubiks_Cube_1_3.zip) and see the internal structure:
+From the same page you can download [installation package](http://isle.princip.cz/download/futurocube/games_library/Rubiks_Cube_1_3.zip) and see the internal structure of the regular zip file:

 ```
 Rubiks_Cube_1_3.zip
 |
 |RUBIKS CUBE (directory)  //mandatory if you provide your own samples
-|     sample1.wav         //during installation it creates directory
+|     sample1.wav         //during installation it uploads this directory
-|     sample2.wav         //called "RUBIKS CUBE", which will be mounted
+|     sample2.wav         //called "RUBIKS CUBE", if the directory name matches
-|     sample3.wav         //with priority when the script starts
+|     sample3.wav         //script name defined in ICON, see bellow,
-|     sample4.wav         //in order to work it like that, ICON SCRIPT NAME
+|     sample4.wav         //this directory will be searched first for any request
-|     sample5.wav         //must match folder name, see bellow
+|     sample5.wav         //playback from the script including name and description
 |     ...
-|     game_name.wav       //optional name and description files specified in ICON
+|     game_name.wav
-|     game_desc.wav       //again those files are searched in preffered folder first
+|     game_desc.wav
 |     ...
 |
 |futurocube.inc           //API definition file used for compiling - not mandatory